30 of the Most Unbelievably Larger than Life Athletes

 10. John Scott – Hockey

 Outside of combat sports, hockey players are often considered the toughest athletes on the planet.
 They’re tall, built and have a reputation for playing through crazy pain.
 So, the NHL is made up of some of the most ruthless athletes, yet most STILL looked like children whenever skating with journeyman John Scott.

 Scott was the quintessential enforcer – a large body out on the ice who can knock around the other team.
 Considering Scott towered over his opponents at 6’8”, seeing him take off the gloves to throw down with is about the most intimidating scenario opponents can be in.

 11. Troy “Escalade” Jackson – Basketball

-The 6’10” baller reportedly weighed in at roughly 500 lb in high school and community college before dropping a buck and a quarter to make the roster University of Louisville roster.
+The 6’10” baller reportedly weighed in at roughly 500 pounds in high school and Wallace Community College in Selma, Ala., before dropping a buck and a quarter to make the roster at the University of Louisville.